sabel8/sabel8/README.md

 ✨ My mindset increating any software is to make it clean and maintainable for fellow developers and future expansion.

-🔭 I’m currently working on a startup project at [loopsio](https://loopsio.com/) with other students and the client directly.\
+👨‍💻 Currently working on a startup project at [loopsio](https://loopsio.com/) with other students and the client directly.\
-🌱 I’m currently studying at the **University of Strathclyde** in Glasgow, where I am completing my fourth and final year.\
+📚 Studying at the **University of Strathclyde** in Glasgow, where I am completing my fourth and final year.\
 ⚡ Fun fact: I am obsessed with the beauty of the result of using type systems properly.

 ## Contact